I guess one of the most frustrating health issues for dogs is skin irritation that causes intense itching.

 To stop the itching and skin inflammation, the most common conventional medications include:

 Sometimes, antibiotics will also be used to treat secondary bacterial skin infections brought on by the dog's constant biting, chewing, and licking.

 While corticosteroids usually work fast and bring about relief within 24-48 hours, they of course can cause a lot of nasty side effects.

 Also, if we don't address the root cause, the relief can only be temporary.
 Once the medications are discontinued, the symptoms return.

 If you have a dog with an itching problem, it may be a better idea to work with a holistic vet who is willing to get to the root of the problem by careful examination, diagnostic tests and sometimes even repeated trials and errors.

 Many holistic veterinarians believe that itching in dogs is a sign - an indication that the dog's immune system is not as good as it should be.

-To treat dog itchy skin, therefore, natural remedies and supplements should be used to tackle the problem in three ways:
+To treat dog itchy skin, therefore, they use a holistic approach to tackle the problem in three ways: